 Bed & Breakfast Inns

-The US bed and breakfast (B&B) industry includes about 15,000 establishments (single-location companies or units of multi-location companies), most of which are family-owned and operated.
-About 3,000 B&Bs have paid employees on staff; those establishments generate combined annual revenue of about $1 billion.
-Industry-wide revenue is more than $3 billion annually, according to the Professional Association of Innkeepers International.
+The US bed and breakfast (B&B) industry includes about 17,000 establishments (single-location companies or units of multi-location companies), most of which are family-owned and operated.
+About 3,000 B&Bs in the US have paid employees on staff; those establishments generate combined annual revenue of about $1 billion.
+Industry-wide revenue in the US is more than $3 billion annually, according to the Professional Association of Innkeepers International.

-B&Bs compete for overnight accommodations with other hospitality establishments such as hotels, motels, extended-stay inns, country inns, RV parks, and campgrounds.
-Distinctions between country inns and B&B inns aren't always clear, but typically a country inn has 10 or more rooms and operates a restaurant on premises, while B&Bs average about six rooms and serve only breakfast.
+B&Bs compete for overnight accommodations with other hospitality establishments such as hotels, motels, extended-stay inns, country inns, RV parks, campgrounds, and youth hostels.
+They may also compete with short-term vacation rentals from private home owners, some of which may be unlicensed.
+Distinctions between country inns and B&B inns aren't always clear, but typically a country inn has more rooms than a B&B and operates a restaurant on premises, while B&Bs average about six rooms and serve only breakfast.

 Products, Operations & Technology

-The major offering of B&Bs is rental of guest rooms (about 80 percent of revenue): other sources of revenue are gift shop sales, food and beverage sales,
+The major offering of B&Bs is rental of guest rooms (about 80% of revenue): other sources of revenue are gift shop sales, food and beverage sales, and

 Sales & Marketing